Watts family murders: Arrest and charges

 On August 21, Watts was charged with three counts of first-degree murder, including an additional one count per child cited as "death of a child who had not yet attained 12 years of age and the defendant was in a position of trust", unlawful termination of a pregnancy, and three counts of tampering with a deceased human body.
+By the day of his arrest, Watts had been fired by Anadarko.
 He was denied bail at his first court appearance.

-At a later hearing, his bail was set at $5 million, with him being required to put down 15% to be released.
+On November 29, Colorado authorities released surveillance footage captured in the early morning hours of August 13 on a neighbor's security camera, which showed Watts, hours after he killed his wife and daughters, loading a gas can into the bed of his pickup truck, and then backing the vehicle into his garage.
+Police believed that he was transporting the bodies of his family to the remote oil work site where they were later discovered.
+This was shortly after Shanann was seen returning home from a business trip, and proved that she never left the home with their daughters the day they disappeared, as Watts had claimed to police.

 The case has been connected in the media to the crime of family annihilation (familicide).
 Many of these crimes occur in August, before school starts, which may delay detection and investigation.
-According to former FBI profiler Candice DeLong, cases such as the Watts' are rare because "family annihilators usually commit suicide after the murders", an action that Watts claimed to have contemplated out of guilt for his actions.
+According to former FBI profiler Candice DeLong, cases such as this are rare because "family annihilators usually commit suicide after the murders", an action that Watts claimed to have contemplated out of guilt for his actions.

-In an interview on Dr. Phil, Watts's lawyer claimed that he confessed to killing Shanann after an argument regarding divorce.
+In an interview on Dr. Phil, Watts's lawyer claimed that he had confessed to killing Shanann after an argument regarding divorce.
 During the murder, Bella walked in on the couple.
 Watts then told her that Shanann was sick.
 He loaded Shanann's body and the girls, without their car seats, into the back seat of his work truck.
 He later smothered the girls, one after the other.

 Plea deal and sentencing

 Watts pleaded guilty to the murders on November 6.
-The death penalty was not put forward by the district attorney on the request of Shanann's family, who did not wish for any further deaths.
+The death penalty was not put forward by the District Attorney of Weld County on the request of Shanann's family, who did not wish for any further deaths.
 They were supportive of his decision to accept the plea deal.
 On November 19, he was sentenced to five life sentences—three consecutive and two concurrent—without the possibility of parole.
 He received an additional 48 years for the unlawful termination of Shanann's pregnancy and 36 years for three charges of tampering with a deceased body.
-His sentence began immediately.

 On December 3, 2018, Watts was moved to an out-of-state location due to "security concerns".
 On December 5, he arrived at Dodge Correctional Institution, a maximum-security prison in Waupun, Wisconsin, to continue serving his life sentences.